chaosbot/Chaos/README.md

 ChaosBot is a social coding experiment to see what happens when the absolute direction of a software project is turned over to the open source community.

+## Why this project?

+Why not?
+The intention of Chaos is to spread love...of machine, code, fellow coders, and humanity.
+The first commiter to ChaosBot would not have started the project unless they knew that more than mere Chaos would ensue.

 ![Image of a kitten with overlay: "I WONDER IF BEING SANE MEANS DISREGARDING THE CHAOS THAT IS LIFE...PRETENDING ONLY AN INFINITESIMAL SEGMENT OF IT IS REALITY" Source: http://existentialpets.tumblr.com/post/48069725344](data/imgs/chaos-kitty.jpg)

 ## How it works